 - The tap water is generally not safe to drink in Kazakhstan.
 Get a Steripen if you want to avoid buying bottled water.

 - Astana, the capital of Kazakhstan, has recently been renamed Nur-Sultan.
 Most people will keep referring to it as Astana, though.
+If you’re headed to Astana, make sure to check out this guide with things to do in Astana.

 Useful resources for traveling in Kazakhstan